MadamMip/SQL-Practice/README.md

 # SQL-Practice

+Thank you for an awesome free HR-Employee guided project from Her Data Project: https://youtu.be/PzyZI9uLXvY?si=rziuKthlcFPhHNGB
-Thank you for SQL practice from Datayolk: https://www.facebook.com/datayolk
+Thank you for free SQL practice from Datayolk: https://www.facebook.com/datayolk

+## HR-Employee Analysis (Cr.
+Her Data Project)
+Finding insights to answer 11 questions by analyzing the HR dataset, and also presenting a visualization using PowerBI.

+### Question
+  1. What is the gender breakdown of employees in the company?
+  2. What is the race/ethnicity breakdown of employees in the company?
+  3. What is the age distribution of employees in the company?
+  4. How many employees work at headquarters versus remote locations?
+  5. What is the average length of employment for employees who have been terminated?
+  6. How does the gender distribution vary across departments and job titles?
+  7. What is the distribution of job titles across the company?
+  8. Which department has the highest turnover rate?
+  9. What is the distribution of employees across locations by city and state?
+  10. How has the company's employee count changed over time based on hire and term dates?
+  11. What is the tenure distribution for each department?

-## Customer Review Analysis
+## Customer Review Analysis (Cr.
+Datayolk)
-Finding business insights to answer 8 questions by analyzing customer review data using 3 tables.
+Finding business insights to answer 8 questions by analyzing customer review dataset using 3 tables.

 ### Question
   1. The average rating of each product.